PrabhudevBengaluruKumar/Crowd-Counting/Fast R-CNN/README.md

 Introduction

-This folder contains the code of for crowd counting performed on JHU dataset, mall dataset and sample of other images.
+This folder contains the code of for crowd counting performed on JHU dataset, mall dataset and sample of other images with respect to Fast R-CNN.